See Customs-approved traders

 De minimis level

-The de minimis value is a threshold for collecting GST on the value of imported goods.
-It is £135 and applies to goods imported by private individuals, not businesses.
+It is currently £60 and applies to goods imported by private individuals, not businesses.

 The cost of packaging, freighting and insurance is deemed to be part of the value of the imported goods.